 This Proxy Statement contains information that may constitute "forward-looking statements."
 Generally, the words "believe," "expect," "intend," "estimate," "anticipate," "project," "will" and similar expressions identify forward-looking statements, which generally are not historical in nature.
 However, the absence of these words or similar expressions does not mean that a statement is not forward-looking.
-All statements that address operating performance, events or developments that we expect or anticipate will occur in the future, including statements expressing general views about future operating results, are forward-looking statements believes that these forward-looking statements are reasonable as and when made.
+All statements that address operating performance, events or developments that we expect or anticipate will occur in the future, including statements expressing general views about future operating results, are forward-looking statements.
+Management believes that these forward-looking statements are reasonable as and when made.
 However, caution should be taken not to place undue reliance on any such forward-looking statements because such statements speak only as of the date when made.
-Our Company undertakes no obligation to publicly update or revise any forward-looking statements are subject to certain risks and uncertainties that could cause our company's actual results to differ materially from historical experience and our present expectations or projections.
+Our Company undertakes no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.
+In addition, forward-looking statements are subject to certain risks and uncertainties that could cause our Company's actual results to differ materially from historical experience and our present expectations or projections.
 These risks and uncertainties include, but are not limited to, those described in Part I, "Item 1A.
 Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021 ("Form 10-K") and those described from time to time in our future reports filed with the SEC.